easytarget/MQ-Pro-IO/alt-trees/README.md

 # Alternate device tree Examples:
 Each folder contains a `.dts` file and a README showing the GPIO pin mappings.

+## Use
-Copy the desired `.dts` file to the [build-trees](../build-trees) folder and follow the readme there to build the device-tree binaries.
+Copy the desired `.dts` file(s) to the [build-trees](../build-trees) folder and follow the readme there to build the device-tree binaries.

-There are instructions at the end of that document on how you can use a custom `.dtb` and make it permanent across reboots and kernel upgrades.
+There are instructions at the end of that document on how to make this permanent across reboots and kernel upgrades, some example flash-kernel database entries are given below for convenience.

+## Caveat
 The issue with using these trees is that **if** the upstream device tree or includes is modified you need to manually rebuild these trees.

 EG any changes to the upstream `sun20i-d1-mangopi-mq-pro.dts` source needs to be detected and applied too.
 You need to examine file histories to do this.